Skip to main content

 • !
 No automatic equivalence: There is no treaty or agreement requiring Canada to treat a US expungement as equivalent to a Canadian Record Suspension.

 Critical: Do not assume your US expungement means you can enter Canada freely.
-CBSA officers are trained to ask about original convictions, not just current record status.
-Under IRPA, you are required to disclose if you have committed acts that would constitute a Canadian offence — even if those acts were expunged elsewhere.
+CBSA officers may ask about original convictions regardless of current record status, as IRPA s.16 requires applicants to answer truthfully.
+Under IRPA, you are required to disclose if you have committed acts that would constitute a Canadian offence, even if those acts were expunged elsewhere.

-Section 36(3)(b) of IRPA provides that a person is not criminally inadmissible if they have been rehabilitated.
-Deemed rehabilitation is the automatic form of this — it applies when specific time conditions have been met without any new offences:
+Section 36(3)(c) of IRPA provides that a person may no longer be criminally inadmissible if they have been rehabilitated.
+Deemed rehabilitation is the automatic form of this (set out in IRPR s.18), it applies when specific time conditions have generally been met without any new offences:

 • Single offence equivalent to non-serious criminality (IRPA s.36(2)): 10 years from sentence completion